Information

 An adviser will be able to talk to you about your circumstances and discuss what you should consider before asking to move to Adult Disability Payment.

-Social Security Scotland will move your benefit, you do not need to do anything.
+Social Security Scotland and DWP are working together to move your benefit, so you do not need to do anything.

 This means that you do not have to end your DLA or apply for a new Social Security Scotland benefit.